 - The vehicle makes a sensing sortie over (C) but lands at (B).

-Dragonfly's maximum range is likely about 60 kilometers, with its battery allowing for a two-ish hour flight at an optimum speed of about 10 m/s.
+Dragonfly's maximum range is likely about 60 kilometers, with its battery allowing for a two-ish-hour flight at an optimum speed of about 10 meters per second.
 In addition to long distance flying, Dragonfly will be able to move itself short distances by "shuffling" across the surface a few meters at a time to reposition its sensors.
 In terms of the sheer amount of science that Dragonfly will be able to do, its mobility makes it strongly competitive with a more traditional rover, although it makes particular sense for an environment like Titan.

 For more details, we spoke with Ralph Lorenz at APL, who helped organize the Dragonfly concept and is the project scientist.